 If you arrive early, you may find that telescope operators are too busy setting up to have a conversation.
-At Jordan Lake the rangers request that we pack up and exit at the scheduled end time.
+Generally, site managers request that we pack up at the scheduled end time.

 Don’t come if it’s overcast or raining.
 The telescopes can’t see through clouds.
 We always recommend checking Morehead’s website after 5 p.m. the day of the session to make sure there’s not a cancellation notice.
 We also often post updates on Facebook and Twitter.

 All skywatching locations have parking.
 We encourage carpooling, especially for popular events such as meteor showers.
 As a courtesy to others, if you arrive after a session has started or if you plan to leave early, try to find a parking spot that will keep your bright headlights away from the observing field.
 As soon as your car is safely parked, turn off your headlights.
 When you get ready to leave, please do not sit in your car with the headlights on; turn on headlights only when you’re ready to move your car.

 Bring layers.
 Even in summer, standing around at night can feel colder than you might expect.